ellyrichardson/katniane-node/README.md

 # Katniane Node

-A [Substrate](https://www.substrate.io/) based blockchain that where logs can be stored.
+A rust-lang node for the [Substrate](https://www.substrate.io/) based Katniane blockchain where logs can be stored.

 ## Getting Started